 Several other related branches are explored.
 Over time, many things, including the effects of overspending and crippling taxes took a toll on the Longs' great wealth.
 The story follows the descent of the manors of South Wraxall, Draycot, Rood Ashton and others, giving some idea of the complex relationships between the different branches, who inherited what, the circumstances leading to the breakup of all the estates, and ultimately, the Long family's loss of power and influence.
 For more detail on the scope of the book see the LIST OF CONTENTS

 Exactly what is an Inquisition Post Mortem, I hear you ask...?

 The purpose of an Inquisition Post Mortem in Medieval England was to inform central government about the landed resources of tenants-in-chief, i.e: persons of status who held their lands as tenants directly from the King.

 The King’s escheator or his deputy held the inquisition after the death of that person to establish the extent of the estate and the profit that could be expected while in the King’s hands, and to confirm the rightful heir.
 This information was presented under oath by a jury of 12 local men of high repute, and the escheator was obliged to account to the exchequer officials for the revenue.

 Written in Latin, the original documents were returned to the Court of Chancery and contain much valuable information for the historian.
-The name of Long appears frequently in the Wiltshire IPM extracts and I have therefore borrowed the term Inquisition Post Mortem for the title of the book, as it relates appropriately to my investigation into the Long family and their estates.
+The name of Long appears frequently in the Wiltshire IPM extracts.

-Please register as a member or use the contact page if you wish to be notified when Inquisition Post Mortem is published.
+Please register as a member or use the contact page if you wish to be notified when Inheriting the Earth is published.